 Ray Miller, Texas Parks (Houston: Cordovan, 1984).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.David Minor, "CLEBURNE STATE RECREATIONAL PARK," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/gkc01), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, David Minor, "CLEBURNE STATE PARK," accessed July 09, 2020, http://www.tshaonline.org/handbook/online/articles/gkc01.

 Uploaded on June 12, 2010.
 Modified on February 2, 2018.
 Published by the Texas State Historical Association.